All India Institute of Medical Sciences, Jodhpur: Overview

 AIIMS Jodhpur hospital has five floor Out-patient department (OPD) Block housing all broad and super-speciality except Physical Medicine & Rehabilitation (PMR) department which is housed separately on ground-floor accessible to all patients with disability.
 OPD is disabled friendly with 6 elevators (Lifts) and ramp.
 Emergency & Trauma block is accessible through Gate 3 with ambulance bay.
 The block has ground, first and second floors while emergency triage is located at ground-floor.
 Emergency OT's are located at ground-floor and 2nd floor.
 Trauma Intensive Care is located on 2nd floor.
 The emergency block also houses a Dialysis Unit on the first floor with 11 machines.
-The diagnostic block is located backside of the Emergency block on ground and first floor.
-Equipments are available in Radiology department which includes two CT scan, 1 MRI, Digital Subtraction Angiography (DSA) suite for all interventional procedures along with Mammography, sonography and digital X-rays.
+The diagnostic block is located backside of the Emergency block on ground and 1st floor.
+Advanced equipments are available in Radiology department which includes two CT scanners, two MR scanners (3T), Digital Subtraction Angiography (DSA) suite for all interventional procedures along with fluoroscopy, Mammography, sonography and digital X-rays.
 The Nuclear Medicine department is having a PET-CT scan.
 Pathology department is having facilities for Immunohistochemistry (IHC) and Molecular pathology supported by Department of Health Research -"DHR-ICMR Advance Medical Oncology Diagnostic Services (DIAMONDS)" The institute has 30 modular Operation Theaters, 30 bedded Intensive Care Unit (ICU), 16 bedded Pediatric Intensive Care Unit (PICU) and 18 bedded Neonatal Intensive Care Unit (NICU).
 Robotic surgeries are being carried out for difficult to reach areas like Urology, gynecology, Pediatric and cancer surgeries.
 More than 500 robotic surgeries have been performed by December 2021.
 Overall, the institute is able to provide high class care for difficult, high risk and cases with dilemma.